 Status & Updates

-September 28, 2017: The lawsuit filed against Quincy Bioscience by the FTC and New York Attorney General was dismissed due to the regulators’ apparent failure to show that the company lacks proper substantiation for its claims about Prevagen’s ability to improve memory, though the dismissal was without prejudice meaning regulators can refile their complaint.
+September 28, 2017: The FTC and New York Attorney General’s lawsuit filed against Quincy Bioscience was dismissed because the Court determined that they failed to show that the company lacks proper substantiation for its claims about Prevagen’s ability to improve memory.

 January 10, 2017: The BBB changes its A+ rating of Quincy Bioscience to “No Rating.”

-January 9, 2017: The FTC, together with the New York Attorney General, files a lawsuit against Quincy Bioscience for, among other things, falsely advertising Prevagen as able to improve memory.
+January 9, 2017: The FTC, together with the New York Attorney General, file a lawsuit against Quincy Biosciencefor its deceptive advertising of Prevagen as able to improve memory.

 After the filing of the lawsuit, TINA.org sends letters to the same five major TV networks it had notified in January 2016 (ABC, NBC, FOX, The Weather Channel, and Turner Broadcasting System) to notify them of the federal lawsuit filed against Quincy Bioscience and urging them to cease airing ads for Prevagen.
 TINA.org also sends a letter to the BBB notifying it of the lawsuit and urging it once again to re-evaluate its A+ rating of the company.